-Farnings Per Share
+Earnings Per Share

 Basic earnings per share includes no dilution and is computed by dividing income available to common stockholders by the weighted average number of common shares outstanding for the period.
-Diluted earnings per share reflect the potential dilution of securities that could share in the earnings or losses of the Company, Potential common stock shares consist of shares that may arise from outstanding convertible debentures (the number of which is computed using the if-converted method) and from outstanding convertible debentures (the number of which is computed using the if-converted method).
-Diluted earnings per share reflect the potential dilution that could occur if the Company's outstanding convertible debentures were converted into common stock that then shared in the Company's earnings or losses (as adjusted for interest expense, that would no longer be incurred if the debentures were converted).
+Diluted earnings per share reflect the potential dilution of securities that could share in the earnings or losses of the Company.
+Potential common stock shares consist of shares that may arise from outstanding dilutive common restricted stock, stock options and warrants (the number of which is computed using the treasury stock method) and from outstanding convertible debentures (the number of which is computed using the if-converted method).
+Diluted earnings per share considers the potential dilution that could occur if the Company's outstanding common restricted stock, stock options, warrants and convertible debentures were converted into common stock that then shared in the Company's earnings or losses (as adjusted for interest expense, that would no longer be incurred if the debentures were converted).

-During the years ended September 30, 2023, 2022, and 2021, the Company did not have any adjustment items to reconcile the numerator and the denominator in the calculation of basic and diluted earnings per share.
-For fiscal 2023 and 2022, we excluded 300,000 stock options from the calculation of diluted earnings per share because the effect was anti-dilutive.
-There were no other potentially dilutive securities outstanding during fiscal 2021.
+During the years ended September 30, 2024, 2023, and 2022, the Company did not have any adjustment items to reconcile the numerator and the denominator in the calculation of basic and diluted earnings per share.
+For all fiscals presented, we excluded 300,000 stock options from the calculation of diluted earnings per share because the effect was anti-dilutive.